StevenSteinbeck/fdf/README.md

-# fdf vector mapping tool
+# FDF
-# OSx gcc minilib graphic implementation
+Mac OS and gcc minilib graphic implementation
 This program interprets and draws an interactive map from rows and columns of data.
+See Example Maps.

 To use:
 1. Download the fdf folder and place it on your desktop